ncrunners/NCRunners/README.md

-# NCRunners

 ```
 Every stride we take strengthens not just our legs but our resolve;
    every mile we conquer builds the endurance of a nation.
       A country that runs together, rises together.
                                                       --- Jai Hind
 ```

 | [Weekly Sessions](#weekly-training-sessions) | [Contact](#contact) | [Achievements](#achievements-and-events) | [Trainings](#annual-preparation-for-key-events) |